mcnic16/low-cholesterol-food/README.md

 "Low Chloestrol Recipes" -  Data-Centric  Milestone Project.

 The purpose of this full-stack MongoDB-based Flask project is to create a database of recipes that allows users to create, read, update and delete (CRUD) low cholesterol recipes.
-This gives access to all the recipes in the database for registered users.
-Registered users can add new recipes, edit and delete their own ones, as well as edit their username and password or delete there account.
+This gives access to all the recipes in the database for all users.
+Registered users can add new recipes, edit and delete their own recipes.

 # UX